 What effect will disabling the Partner Cloud Building Block have on instructors and students who were previously using one of the Partner Cloud integrations in their courses?

-If the Partner Cloud Building Block is disabled/uninstalled, the links to partner content made available within the Blackboard Learn course will not work.
+If the Partner Cloud Building Block is disabled or uninstalled, the links to partner content within the Blackboard Learn course will not work.
 The instructor will need to delete or hide these links from student view.
 The partner links within the Course Tools area will disappear automatically.

 How do instructors get started with the Partner Cloud integrations?

 After the individual partner integrations have been configured and made available through the Partner Cloud Building Block, instructors will be able to access the partner content from within their Blackboard Learn courses.
 All Partner Cloud integrations can be accessed by selecting Content Market under the Publisher Content tab in all course content areas.
-The first time an instructor attempts to access the partner content they will be prompted to register with the partner and associate their partner content with their Blackboard Learn course.
+The first time an instructor accesses the partner content, they will be prompted to register with the partner and associate their partner content with their Blackboard Learn course.
 This is a first and one-time registration process.

 How do students get started with Partner Cloud integrations?

 When an instructor adds partner content to their course, a direct link will be embedded in their Blackboard Learn course.
-The first time a student clicks on this link, they will be prompted to register with the partner and either enter a pre-purchased access code or purchase the code at that point.
+The first time a student selects this link, they will be prompted to register with the partner and either enter a pre-purchased access code or purchase the code at that point.
 This is a first and one-time registration process.
-Moving forward, when the student clicks on an embedded link, they will be taken directly to the partner content.
+Moving forward, when the student selects an embedded link, they will be taken directly to the partner content.

 If Profiles are enabled at my institution, how does that affect the instructor and student experience with Partner Cloud integrations?

-If the Institution has Cloud Profiles ON, users accessing the Partner Cloud will be asked to confirm or create their Blackboard Profile on their first access to the Partner Cloud integration - either via the Publisher Content tab as an instructor or an embedded link as a student.
-This step is not blocking – the user can select an option on this screen that bypasses without connecting a Blackboard Profile.
+If the Institution has turned on Cloud Profiles, users accessing the Partner Cloud will be asked to confirm or create their Blackboard Profile on their first access to the Partner Cloud integration, either via the Publisher Content tab as an instructor or an embedded link as a student.
+The user can select an option on this screen that skips connecting a Blackboard Profile.
 This step occurs directly before the registration process with the specific partner.

-If the Institution has NOT enabled Cloud Profiles, the above step is skipped in the workflow – the user will see no reference to Blackboard Profiles when accessing the Partner Cloud.
+If the Institution has not enabled Cloud Profiles, the user will see no reference to Blackboard Profiles when accessing the Partner Cloud.
 The only data passed to the Blackboard Profile in this scenario will be a unique identifier tied to the user's Learn account.
-No personally identifying information will be stored on the Blackboard Profiles service in this scenario – the Profile will NOT store name, email address, or anything else, only the unique identifier created for that user.
+No personally identifying information will be stored on the Blackboard Profiles service in this scenario.
+The Profile will NOT store name, email address, or anything else, only the unique identifier created for that user.